wiseman-timelord/Mt5Csv-StatVis/README.md

+Understood.
+Let's create a `README.md` for the `Mt5Csv-StatVis` project based on the format you provided, but tailored to the specifics of this project.

-# PhyData-Launcher
+# Mt5Csv-StatVis
 Status: Alpha (do not use)

 ## Planner...
-The plan is to create agents with two models, optimized for thinking, coding, planning, GUI interaction, etc. The launcher will pre-configure GUI-based agents for planning and getting on with tasks involving interaction with applications, code, and research.
-The goal is to find the best configuration for the current models fitting within a dynamic number of layers to GPU, with the rest on system RAM.
+The plan is to create a tool for visualizing and analyzing statistical information from CSV files exported from MetaTrader 5.
+The tool will include features for calculating SMMA and MACD indicators, plotting data, and providing a WebUI for interaction.

 ### Work Done:
-- Made the launcher to install the requirements following the information available from multiple sources.
-The launcher also enables configuration of launch commands and relevant paths, with persistence.
+- Created the launcher script (`run_main.sh`) to install requirements and manage persistent settings.
+- Developed the main Python script (`main_script.py`) to load and process data.
+- Implemented utility functions in `utility.py` for data processing and visualization.
+- Created a WebUI using Flask in `interface.py` for user interaction.

 ### Work Remaining:
-- The main program requires specific functions/scripts to be modified, possibly with new ones added, to work with the best solution for local models through built-in llama-cpp-python.
-Find relevant files and figure out.
-- When relevant files are figured out, modify those files, delete all other files in the fork to clean up, and make them into drop-in files for PhiData.
-- Nemotron GGUF without matrix supposedly works on AMD GPU.
-If not, revert to possibly one model through Llama 3.2.
-Otherwise, decide to go for another model.
-This would have to be figured out for optimally 64GB system RAM + 8GB GPU, possibly multiple smaller DeepSeek 2.5 models?
-- Data visualization would be nice.
+- Enhance the data processing and visualization capabilities.
+- Implement additional statistical indicators and analysis tools.
+- Improve the WebUI for better user experience and functionality.
+- Ensure compatibility with various CSV formats exported from MetaTrader 5.

 ## Details:
-- It's a launcher for PhiData, and maybe some additional files.
-The plan is to get `Llama 3.1 70B NemoTron` and `Llama-3.1-Unhinged-Vision-8B-GGUF` working on PhiData, then try to make a drop-in mod for that and convenience.
+- `Mt5Csv-StatVis` is a tool designed to visualize and analyze statistical data from CSV files exported from MetaTrader 5.
+- The tool includes features for calculating SMMA and MACD indicators, plotting data, and providing a WebUI for interaction.

 ### Preview:
 - Main Menu is like...
 ```
 ================================================================================
-    PhiData-Launch
+    Mt5Csv-StatVis
 ================================================================================

-    1) Install PhiData Requirements
+    1) Install Requirements
-    2) Configure Arguments and Settings
+    2) Configure Settings
-    3) Configure Models Used
-    4) Run PhiData Now
+    3) Run Mt5Csv-StatVis

 --------------------------------------------------------------------------------

-    VENV Location:
-/media/mastar/Progs-Linux_250/Programs-External/PhiData/phidata-2.5.21/phidata-venv
-    Models Used:
-Llama-3.1-Nemotron-70B-Instruct-HF.Q4_K_M.gguf
-Llama-3.1-Unhinged-Vision-8B-q8_0.gguf
+    Data Directory:
+./data
+    Persistent Settings:
+./data/persistence.json

 ================================================================================
-Selection; Menu Options 1-4, Exit Program = X:
+Selection; Menu Options 1-3, Exit Program = X:
 ```

 - Install Option...